BettercareHealth/bettercare/maternal-mental-health/test-1.md

 1. What is mental illness?
 	-	Feeling distressed
 	+	A diagnosable condition
-	-	Irrational behaviour
+	-	Irritating behaviour
 	-	Stressing other people
 2. How common is mental illness during and after pregnancy in South Africa?
 	-	Less common than in high-income countries
 	-	All pregnant women suffer from mental illness
-	+	One third of pregnant women living in poverty in South Africa have a mental illness like depression or anxiety
+	+	About one in three pregnant women in South Africa have a mental illness
-	-	This is very rare for pregnant women in South Africa
+	-	It is very rare for pregnant women in South Africa
 3. Which mental illnesses are known as common mental disorders?
 	+	Depression and anxiety
 	-	Schizophrenia and post-traumatic stress disorder
 	-	Bipolar affective disorder and obsessive–compulsive disorder
 	-	TB and HIV/AIDS
-4. How can mental illness affect the baby?
+4. How can mental illness in the mother affect the baby?
 	-	It is caused by a virus and so crosses the placental barrier
 	-	Babies are likely to develop genetic defects
 	-	Babies are too young to be affected